caktus/django-timepiece/README.rst

  * `django-compressor <https://github.com/jezdez/django_compressor>`_
  * `django-bootstrap-toolkit <https://github.com/dyve/django-bootstrap-toolkit>`_

 django-timepiece uses Sphinx and RST for documentation.
-You can use Sphinx to build the documentation
+You can use Sphinx to build the documentation:

  * `docutils <http://docutils.sourceforge.net/>`_
  * `Sphinx <http://sphinx.pocoo.org/>`_

-A makefile is included with the documentation so you can run `make html` in the `doc/` directory to build the documentation
+A makefile is included with the documentation so you can run `make html` in the `doc/` directory to build the documentation.

 Installation
 ------------